Should You Be Taking Vitamin D? Vitamin D and Immunity, Best Foods for Vitamin D, and More

 So, What Does Vitamin D Do For the Body?

-As you probably know, sunlight is one of the main sources of vitamin D. When your skin is exposed to certain wavelengths of sunlight (ultraviolet light with a wavelength of between 290 and 310 nanometers), it’s absorbed by vitamin D receptor cells, setting off a chain of reactions.
-First, the cholesterol in your skin is converted into vitamin D3, which is then stored in your body’s fat cells.
-If you’re getting your vitamin D from food or supplements, it goes straight into your fat cells, skipping the cholesterol conversion on the skin.
+• As you probably know, sunlight is one of the main sources of vitamin D. When your skin is exposed to certain wavelengths of sunlight (ultraviolet light with a wavelength of between 290 and 310 nanometers), it’s absorbed by vitamin D receptor cells, setting off a chain of reactions.

-Once it’s in your fat cells, first your liver then your kidneys convert the vitamin D into the active form of the hormone your body needs, which is called calcitriol.
-After the active hormone is released into the body, it takes on a crucial role in a number of different processes.
+• The active hormone is released into the body, where it takes on a crucial role in a number of different processes.
 Essentially, vitamin D helps to regulate your body’s levels of calcium and phosphate, both of which are essential for your overall health.

 One quick note: vitamin D comes in two forms, D2 and D3.
 When you get vitamin D from the sun, you obviously don’t get to pick what form of the vitamin you get (your body only makes vitamin D3 from sunlight), but you do have the choice when you get vitamin D from food or supplements.
-Most evidence indicates that vitamin D3 increases serum 25(OH)D levels to a greater extent and maintains these higher levels longer than vitamin D2, even though both forms are well absorbed in the gut
+Most evidence indicates that vitamin D3 increases serum 25(OH)D levels to a greater extent and maintains these higher levels longer than vitamin D2, even though both forms are well absorbed in the gut.

-The Connection Between Vitamin D and Immunity
+The Relationship Between Vitamin D and Immunity

 Many of us think of vitamin C and zinc as the big immune supporters, but the relationship between vitamin D and immunity is just as strong.
 See, all of our cells have vitamin D receptors, including immune cells.
 When those immune cells synthesize the active version of vitamin D (from sunlight, food, or supplements), the vitamin then acts on those cells, impacting their behavior in hundreds of ways.
 In broad strokes, that means that vitamin D can modulate and regulate our immune responses

-Specifically, there are a few key functions that vitamin D carries out in immune function.
-First off, it is critical in activating our immune system defenses when it perceives a danger.
-Once that response has been initiated, vitamin D can enhance the function of immune cells that protect your body against pathogens (like immune cells on steroids, minus the steroids).
-It also modulates the production of cytokines, which are proteins secreted by certain immune cells that help send signals from one cell to another.
+• Modulating the production of cytokines, which are proteins secreted by certain immune cells that help send signals from one cell to another.
 This is extremely important, because if there are too many cytokines, your immune system completely overreacts, which can lead to a hyperinflammatory condition that can actually kill you.

 Speaking of Covid, while we’re talking about vitamin D and immunity, we should also briefly note a couple of the dozens of studies currently looking into how vitamin D might prevent or treat the coronavirus.
 One study out of Chicago found that people with a vitamin D deficiency had a 1.77 times higher risk of contracting Covid than those with adequate levels of vitamin D (likely because those with adequate vitamin D levels could more effectively fight off the virus if exposed).